OlukaDenis/stallion/README.md

 ### Premar Systems Website ###
 * Version: v1.0.0
-* This repo contains the code for the primary website of Premar Systems
+* This repo contains the code for the primary website of Super Stallion Logistics

 ### How do I get set up? ###